 Super Soaker CPS 2000 – When released in 1996, The Super Soaker CPS was the strongest water gun on the market.
 Just 3 weeks after it’s release, women began going missing in Long Island, New York.
 Years later, 17 bodies were discovered – all found to have been shot to death by the toy, and then bundled up in burlap sacks along Ocean Parkway.

 Totally Hair Barbie – The best-selling Barbie of all-time, Totally Hair Barbie was an adorable version of the classic doll.
 With luscious hair reaching down to her ankles, the toy was a favorite product to purchase for bald or balding men.
 With countless men cutting off and stapling the doll’s hair to their scalp, it is estimated that over 400 men died from horrific infections or blood loss.
 To this day, those with a sharp eye can still spot those who survived the makeshift hair transplant – with the most prominent individual being U.S. President Donald Trump.

 Sky Dancers – Constructed with a pull-string and foam wings, these dolls came with a bedazzled stand.
 When placed on its base, kids could then pull the string and let go to send their Sky Dancer flying in the air.
 In a shipping mishap, the manufacturer, ‘Play Along Toys’, accidentally received Gillette G1000 razor blades in lieu of foam-formed wings.
-Oblivious to the error, factory workers were later held responsible for approximately 250 deadly lacerations, typically to the larynx, trachea, and esophagus of those playing with the toy.
+Oblivious to the error, factory workers were later held responsible for approximately 250 deaths resulting from lacerations to the larynx, trachea, and esophagus of those playing with the toy.

 Thank you for reading our latest informative news article.
 Check out more stories below – or like our Facebook page.